 While pondering on the way forward, it’s instructive to remember Victor Hugo’s prescient words, “You can resist an invading army; you cannot resist an idea whose time has come.”
 The age of AI is here.
 It’s up to companies to leverage it as a tool for a better world and superior company performance.

-Roberto leads the organization’s Europe manufacturing segment and manages its Switzerland country operations.
+Roberto leads the organization’s Europe life sciences segment and manages its Switzerland country operations.
 He is an expert on transforming companies in the areas of supply chain, operations and digital, and has extensive experience setting up global delivery centers with multi-national teams around the globe.
+He’s also advised many clients across the manufacturing and industrial sectors over his 25+ year career.
 Roberto works with business leaders across some of the biggest brands in Europe, and is bringing new ways of approaching artificial intelligence enablers to organizations.
 He has an advanced degree in engineering from the Swiss Federal Institute of Technology and is fluent in 4 languages.